shpml/fundamentals/quizzes/02B-quiz.md

 - A website that points to a directory
 - A database that contains multiple directories
-- An single file that acts as a directory for data
+- A single file that acts as a directory for data
 * A central place where data is stored and maintained

 _Response_